polytypic/Recalled/Docs/Tutorial.md

 There is one simple improvement we can make to the `sumLinesOfFiles` computation.
 The sums of individual files do not depend on each other, so those sums can be computed in parallel.
-Recall basically starts every logged computation as a separate lightweight thread and you explicitly have to wait if you need to access the result.
+Recalled basically starts every logged computation as a separate lightweight thread and you explicitly have to wait if you need to access the result.
 In this case we don't need the results immediately.
 We could just as well first start all the computations and then